fawazahmed0/quran-api/README.md

 [https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json](https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json "https://cdn.jsdelivr.net/gh/fawazahmed0/quran-api@1/fonts.json")<br>

 ### Displaying Translation:
 Please use [Google Noto Fonts](https://www.google.com/get/noto/) for the language, to show it properly across all devices.
-By default OS doesn't have every language fonts installed.
-So you will have to install fonts for few languages such as [Burmeses](https://www.google.com/get/noto/#serif-mymr) etc
+By default OS doesn't have font installed for every language.
+So you will have to use fonts for few languages such as [Burmese](https://www.google.com/get/noto/#serif-mymr) etc, to show properly

 ### Contribution:
 Without your contribution, this repo won't survive, incase of any issues or problems, questions etc,<br> you can let me  [Know](https://github.com/fawazahmed0/quran-api/issues/new "Know")